MCP Server

 This set of tools is designed to make your research library discoverable and searchable by AI tools.
 If you are looking for a broader set of tools, take a look at Zotero MCP, a dedicated MCP server for Zotero.

-Read-Only by Design
+Read-Only by Default

 Requirements